VladTbk/VladTbk/README.md

 ### <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width ="24px"> &nbsp; Buna siua (Hello World)! &nbsp; <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Earth.gif" width="24px">

 ### Who am I?
 Glad you asked.
 I've graduated with a degree in Electrical Engineering & Embedded Systems from the E.T.T.I section of the University Politehnica of Bucharest.
-While my academic journey through transistors and embedded firmware was "cool", I've started working into other types of software development, such as web development and video games.<br>
+While my academic journey through transistors and embedded firmware was "cool", I've started working into other types of software development, such as machine learning, web development and video games.<br>
 I consider myself a hard-working individual who's passionate about the projects I work on.
 I love exploring new technologies and collaborating with teams to leverage them in solving real-life problems.
 Also, I have two cockatiels! 🦜🦜

 ###  More About Me: